mennansevim/cs50-pitch-perfect-analyzer/README.md

 3. **Choose Gender**: Male (C3 start) or Female (C4 start)
 4. **Sing Notes**: Follow audio cues and sing back the reference notes
 5. **View Results**: Comprehensive analysis with visual charts and personal statistics
+6. **🆕 Get Song Recommendations**: Receive personalized song suggestions based on your vocal range
-6. **Check Scoreboard**: See top 10 rankings and compare with other users
+7. **Check Scoreboard**: See top 10 rankings and compare with other users

 ## 🚀 Future Enhancements